top of page

 Search For Records in Specific Place

-Perhaps you want to search for records in a specific location.
+You may want to search for records in a specific location.
 From the front page of the Historical Image collection, type in a city, county, or country in the Place search box.

 • Ontario, Canada